See & Do

-Our cherry blossom flower annually from around mid-late September onwards for a period of about 4 weeks (this is dependent on the weather).
+Our cherry blossom flowers annually from around mid-late September onwards for a period of about 4 weeks (this is dependent on the weather).
 We try to predict when the flowering will peak by tracking weather in the months preceding, a good cold snap and then a period of sun is the best combination.
 Once flowering, a good Auckland storm can remove many blossoms instantly.

-In the park we have a few different types of cherry.
+In the park, we have a few different types of cherry.

 Prunus x yedoensis 'Awanui' - Planted in the park in 1996.
 Has masses of large pink-tinged single blossoms and serrated green leaves that turn golden yellow in autumn.

 Prunus ‘Accolade’ - Planted in the park in 1998.
 Profuse clusters of semi-double, rich pink flowers on bare stems.